At 'bare bones' Noble Group, staff exits and debt pose more risks

 Sources close to the company and investors said the business remains hemmed in by financing constraints - a major issue for trading houses - and has lost many traders, analysts and managers over the past months, despite cash offers to keep key staff until December.

-Recruiters cite high-profile departures, including veterans in Noble's U.S. aluminium business.
+Recruiters cite high-profile departures, including veterans in Noble's U.S. aluminum business.

-Other exits include the company's head of strategists in Singapore, who left in recent weeks - according to colleagues, to open a bed and breakfast in his native Iceland, though he confirmed only his departure.
+Other exits include the company's head of the quantitative strategists team, who confirmed he left Singapore last week to return to his native Iceland.

 Its head of forex and rates left after an eight-year stint and its Asia treasury chief quit.

 Noble's chief iron ore analyst, Gueorgui Pirinski, joined rival Rio Tinto (RIO.AX) in May.